 - Wire brush the brake carrier (clean outdoors is best)

 - Fit the carrier and tighten the fasteners to spec (typically about 195 Nm (144 ft-lbs)).
-Many manufacturers recommend these bolts are replaced once removed.
+Many manufacturers recommend replacing these bolts once removed.

 - Open brake fluid reservoir cap one turn

-- Use channel locks or wind back tool to retract piston
+- Use channel locks or a wind-back tool to retract piston

 - Apply anti-squeal paste to pads before fitting (check the pads are location specific)